Associate Vice President and Director of Athletics Responsibilities

 Required Action: The Director of Athletics is responsible for knowing the rules on UBIT, and working with General Counsel when entering into contracts that might involve qualified sponsorship payments.

 This law specifies that on or after December 19, 2008, swimming pool and spa drain covers available for purchase in the US must meet specific performance requirements.
-Public swimming pools, wading pools, spas and hot tubs must meet requirements for installation of complianct drain covers.
+Public swimming pools, wading pools, spas and hot tubs must meet requirements for installation of compliant drain covers.
 The goal of this new law is to prevent the drowning of young children who become trapped from the suction of a drain.
 This law mainly affects pools/spas where there is only a single main drain or a flat drain gate.

 All covered pools and hot tubs need to be equipped with ASME/ANSI A112.19.8-2007 compliant drain covers safely and securely installed and a 2nd anti-entrapment system installed where there is only a single main drain.